 The Department of Archaeology invites applications annually for grants from the Fund for amounts up to £1,000.

-Applications for the 2018 Fund are now open and will close on 15 March 2018.
-Please apply via our Google Form.
+Applications for the 2018 Fund are now closed but will open again before the end of December 2018 for the 2019 fund.
 Applicants are required to provide their name, affiliation and qualifications, the name and email address of a referee, and a statement explaining in no more than c.
 300 words (2000 characters) how much they are applying for, exactly why it is needed and the relevance and importance of the proposed research trip to their current research project.

 Reports from previous Andrew Sherratt Fund recipients